zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_10_typeof.md

 ## The typeof operator

-Congratulations!
-You now know the basic types of JavaScript.
-This is a perfect time to introduce an operator that returns the type of a value.
+In some cases, we may want to check the type of a value we hold in a variable.
+To perform this task, we will introduce the typeof operator.

 Let's recall the concept of an *operator* and an *operand*: